microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 Most members of the Window class can only be accessed when running on the thread the object was created on.
 This property, though, can be called from any thread.

-> Spec note: This Window.DispatcherQueue property matches the DependencyObject.DispatcherQueue property [described here](https://github.com/microsoft/microsoft-ui-xaml-specs/blob/master/winui3/DispatcherQueueUpdates.md)
+> Spec note: This Window.DispatcherQueue property matches the new DependencyObject.DispatcherQueue property [described here](https://github.com/microsoft/microsoft-ui-xaml-specs/blob/master/winui3/DispatcherQueueUpdates.md)